mathiasth/wms-engineer-client/README.md

     $ node app.js

 The code represents an application only for demonstration and having a starting point for integrating your own workforce managament system instance.
 It can be used standalone.
 The code in `platform-dependent` contains some sample data and needs adjustment for proper integration into a working system.
-Have a look into the `examples` folder for a working integration with the Service Optimization Server by Clicksoftware (http://www.clicksoftware.com), along with a working authentification against Active Directory.
+Have a look into the `examples` folder for a working integration with the product of the market leader in WFM-Systems, along with a working authentification against Active Directory.

 ## License